Smoothieware/SmoothieV2/developers-guide.md

 comms thread as there is only one command thread.
 Although this is not fatal as eventually the block queue would clear and the peck cycle would end, it is however undesirable.

+Calling `safe_sleep()` from a thread other than the command thread.
+This call allows the command thread to sleep but still service queries, however that is not needed in other threads as they can simply call vTaskDelay() instead as queries will be handled by the comamnd thread so long as it is not stalled.
+The same is true for things like `wait_for_idle()`.

+Concurrent access to globals like current position and other status.
+In general one needs to be very careful of race conditions and concurrent access to variables when running threads, use of mutex and message queues is usually required.
+A good understanding of FreeRTOS is recommended.